CodeTestGroup/opensource-tools/README.md

   <h2>Future Updates:</h2>
     <p>1.0 - Made UI changes and made first prototype - DONE</p>
     <p>1.1 - Put asset files on github to decrase document download sizes - ABORTED</p>
-    <p>2.0 - Put all static on gituhb, means more updates but you wont have to update your server/system - WORKING ON</p>
+    <p>2.0 - Put all static on gituhb, means more updates but you wont have to update your server/system - DONE</p>
+    <p>2.1 - Add more games and pages - DONE</p>
-    <p>2.1 - Made more config options and a serverside version that has database support</p>
+    <p>2.1 - Made more config options and a serverside version that has database support - WORKING ON</p>
     <p>2.3 - Made more games, settings, and better error handling</p>

 <h1>Configuration files syntax:</h1>